Ed-Whyatt/cotswold-book-and-movie-club-ms2/README.md

 - Code after fix in book-app.js
 #### ![text](documentation/bug-fix-images/slice-new-code-two.png)
 #### ![text](documentation/bug-fix-images/slice-new-code-one.png)
-5. Crome Dev Tool showed a readbility issue with the search bar in both the move and book search pages.
+5. Crome Dev Tool showed a readbility issue with the search bar in both the movie and book search pages.
 Im removed the h1 heading and used the label for the heading changes are the same for both pages.
 - Crome Dev Tool Readabilty
 #### ![text](documentation/bug-fix-images/form-readabilty.png)
 - Before fix